 - Players and games must pause the content when a user clicks on an ad (the ad may continue to run).
 After an ad click, content may not resume until user initiation (e.g., the user clicks "play").

-- Publishers may not obscure, hide, remove or change the rendering of any ad content under any circumstances.
+- Publishers may not obscure, hide, remove or change the rendering of any ad content, unless expressly permitted by Google.

-- Publishers may not obscure, hide, or remove the rendering of any ad controls under any circumstances.
+- Publishers may not obscure, hide, or remove the rendering of any ad controls, unless expressly permitted by Google.

 - Publishers cannot alter code provided by Google or manipulate standard ad behavior, targeting or delivery of ads in any ways that aren't explicitly permitted by Google.